BackofenLab/HVSeeker/HVSeeker/HVSeeker-Protein/README.md

 ```
 python predict.py --output_file {prefix of output file} --test_file {test_file}
 ```
+When dealing with unknown data, simply use 0 for the label and disregard the evaluation.
+Have a look at the Sample_Data to see the expected data structure.

 additionally we provide a file for optimizing and training on a novel dataset:

 ```